LArSoft/larsoft.github.io/wiki/Rerunning_a_job_starting_from_its_output.md

 (`%ifb` is replaced with the base name of the input file, `myjob_output`; another popular option is `%ifb_%p-%tc.root`, adding process name and timestamp at file closure).\
 Note that instead of `out1` you will have to put the name of the `RootOutput` instance in `myjob.fcl` (find it with `fhicl-dump myjob.fcl | less`).

-A failure: process name is explicitly specified in the configuration of modules or services(#A-failure-process-name-is-explicitly-specified-in-the-configuration-of-modules-or-services)
+A failure: process name is explicitly specified in the configuration of modules or services
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 If downstream configuration explicitly specifies the process name (`MyJob`), that is going to cause trouble (typically, the old data is used instead of the new one).\